 I’ve spent so many nights with a growling tummy while watching my kids play water polo, soccer and Little League games.
 The call of fast food burgers and fries can be great when you’re waiting outside the gymnastic class or basketball court.

 Sometimes you just can’t wait to eat until you get home, whatever hour that might be.
-If your dinner needs to be eaten while you’re out, these are the recipes and ideas you need for a healthy and simply satisfying meal.
+If your dinner needs to be eaten while you’re out, these are the new recipes and ideas you need for a healthy and simply satisfying meal.